Property $R_\infty$ for new classes of Artin groups: A geometric representation of Aut(A[Dn])

 Let $\Sigma$ be an orientable surface with or without boundary, and let $\PP$ be a finite collection of different points in the interior of $\Sigma$.
 The \emph{mapping class group} $\MM(\Sigma,\PP)$ of the pair $(\Sigma,\PP)$ is the group of orientation-preserving homeomorphisms of $\Sigma$, identical on the boundary and permuting the set $\PP$, considered up to isotopies identical on the boundary and fixing $\PP$ pointwise.
 If we allow orientation-reversing homeomorphisms in the above definition, we get the notion of the \emph{extended mapping class group} of the pair $(\Sigma,\PP)$, which is denoted $\MM^*(\Sigma,\PP)$.
 If a surface $\Sigma$ has nonempty boundary, then $\MM^*(\Sigma,\PP)=\MM(\Sigma,\PP)$, otherwise $\MM(\Sigma,\PP)$ is a subgroup of index $2$ in $\MM^*(\Sigma,\PP)$.
 The \emph{pure mapping class group} of the pair $(\Sigma,\PP)$ is the finite index subgroup $\PP\MM(\Sigma,\PP)$ of $\MM(\Sigma,\PP)$ which fixes the set $\PP$ pointwise.
 These groups fit into the short exact sequence:

 which does not split in general.
 Here $N=|\PP|$ is the cardinality of $\PP$ and $\mathfrak S_N$ is the symmetric group on $N$ letters.
-We refer the reader to~\cite{FarMar1} for more information about mapping class groups.
+We refer the reader to~\cite{FarMar1} for more information on the mapping class groups.

 Let $n\ge3$ and $\Sigma_n$ be the orientable surface without boundary of genus $\lfloor (n-1)/2\rfloor$, where $\lfloor x\rfloor$ denotes the largest integer which is less than or equal to $x$, and let $\PP_n$ be a finite set of punctures in $\Sigma_n$, with $|\PP_n|=2$, if $n$ is odd, and $|\PP_n|=3$, if $n$ is even, see Figure~\ref{fig:sigma}.